asheroto/UpdateRootCertificates/README.md

 Update root certificates (and disallowed certificates) on Windows.

-This script downloads and installs the latest `.sst` files from Microsoft containing trusted and disallowed root certificates.

 **No changes are made to any system settings**, and **Windows Update is NOT required** for this to work.

 ![screenshot](https://github.com/user-attachments/assets/7c7cdd5b-fe76-47e5-8895-33126dc33b3a)